hagenw/dotfiles/README.md

 $ stow vim
 ```

-This assumes that you placed this repo somewhere in your home folder, e.g.
+This assumes that you placed this repo somewhere in your home folder,
+e.g. `~/.dotfiles`
-`~/.dotfiles` as [stow] will create the symlinks one dir above.
-If you have the
+as [stow] will create the symlinks one dir above.
-repo at some place you can [stow] tell where to create the symlink with
+If you have the repo at some place,
+you can [stow] tell where to create the symlink with

 ```bash
 $ stow -t ~ vim